minecraftforum/rules/rules/off_topic/rules.markdown

 # Off Topic

-* Do not post minecraft-related content
+* __Do not post minecraft-related content__

+    We have a whole forum dedicated to Minecraft-related content already.
+    The Off-Topic section is only for posting content that has nothing to do with Minecraft.

 * __Do not sell items of any kind__